AIcrowd/seismic-facies-identification-starter-kit/README.md

 **NOTE** The submitted `npz` is expected to contain a `prediction` key storing a ndarray of the same shape as that of the `data_test.npz`.
 Please refer [here](https://github.com/AIcrowd/seismic-facies-identification-starter-kit/blob/master/random_predict.py#L34) for an example.

+## Compute Score locally

+Please refer to [compute_score.py](compute_score.py) for the code that is used to compute the scores on the leaderboard.
+If there are any optimizations you would want to suggest, or any bugs you find, please consider sending across a pull request.

 ## Starter Notebooks
 **Coming Soon**